carVertical

 Careless buyers

-Checking VIN codes still isn’t the norm on the used vehicle market.
+Checking VIN codes still isn’t the norm in the used vehicle market.
 That means sellers can (and often do) find buyers for stolen cars and motorcycles.
 If you don’t check a VIN when buying a used car, your chances of detecting a scam fall dramatically.

-Fake VIN codes
+Fake or altered VIN codes

 Have you seen those burnt-to-the-ground cars that are still being sold for thousands of euros?
 These cars are literally destroyed, and there’s no point in restoring them.
 Yet, some folks still bid large sums of money on them.